 Perhaps the ultimate spring wildlife experience in Scotland!
 All our resident birds are displaying or breeding, winter birds are still here in good numbers, and summer visitors are arriving daily.
-For many years we have enjoyed an overnight stay on Mull during this holiday, and in 2017 we extend our stay here to two-nights on the magical Isle of Mull, allowing us more time to enjoy the fabulous birding and unforgettable scenery.
+For many years we have enjoyed an overnight stay on Mull during this holiday, and in 2017 we extended our stay here to two-nights on the magical Isle of Mull.
+We do the same in 2018 allowing us more time to enjoy the fabulous birding and unforgettable scenery.
 Back in Strathspey, many of the Scottish speciality birds can be seen at their best, and we have many lingering winter migrants inland and at the coast.
 An exciting time to be birding in Scotland!

 KEY MOMENTS at our Friday round-up - which will be yours?